Bernardine Monastery, Iziaslav: Cheka

-The Izyaslav prison of the Red Terror era was also reflected in the poetry of the Ukrainian poet Mykola Bolkun.
+The Iziaslav prison of the Red Terror era was also reflected in the poetry of the Ukrainian poet Mykola Bolkun.

 On the eve of the German-Soviet War, experiments were conducted in the walls of the prison, and toxic and psychotropic drugs were tested.
 With the onset of the German offensive, NKVD staff and officers escaped by leaving "patients" at the mercy.

 Gestapo

 During the German occupation of 1941–1943, the complex of the former Bernardine monastery was used by the Gestapo.
 In particular, members of the Zaslav anti-Nazi group, Mykhailo Masheruk, were imprisoned, some of whom were tortured, some were shot.

-Izyaslav Children's Labor Colony
+Iziaslav Children's Labor Colony

 After the war, a labor colony for about 200 "juvenile offenders" was located in the monastery walls.
 In reality, these were the children of the "enemies of the people."
 Since 1954, the labor colony has been a secret site, reporting directly to Moscow.

 On 6 December 1956, a secret order of the Ministry of Internal Affairs of the USSR discussed the situation in the so-called children's colonies of the USSR.
-In particular, it was noted that in the last year in the Izyaslav camp there were recorded cases of images and beating of weak teenagers, confiscation of food, belongings, and money from them by the colony workers.
+In particular, it was noted that in the Iziaslav camp in the last year there were recorded cases of images and beating of weak teenagers, confiscation of food, belongings, and money from them by the colony workers.
 During the year, the camp was covered by riots and mass protests by prisoners.

-Until 1958, the head of the supervisory service of the Izyaslav Children's Labor Colony of the Ministry of Internal Affairs in the Khmelnytsky region was Alexey Devyatov, one of the executors of mass shootings of Polish prisoners of war in the Putivl camps in 1940.
+Until 1958, the head of the supervisory service of the Iziaslav Children's Labor Colony of the Ministry of Internal Affairs in the Khmelnytsky region was Alexey Devyatov, one of the executors of mass shootings of Polish POWs in the Putivl camps in 1940.

 MX 324/58 Correctional Institution, founded in 1960, became known throughout the USSR in a short time as one of the most severe criminal prisons.
 Until 1965, the prison was used by Soviet special services to carry out secret executions of political prisoners.